Rick Wakeman: 1973–1974: Solo breakthrough and departure from Yes

-1974–1980: King Arthur, No Earthly Connection, and second Yes run
+1974–1976: King Arthur, commercial peak, and No Earthly Connection

-Although Wakeman's doctors advised him to reduce his workload and temper his excessive lifestyle, he continued to smoke and drink, and started to write music for his next album while recovering in hospital.
-He decided upon another concept album based on King Arthur and the various people and stories surrounding the legend named The Myths and Legends of King Arthur and the Knights of the Round Table.
-Before recording the album Wakeman underwent his first tour as a solo artist that started with a 20-city trek across the US in September and October 1974, performing Journey to the Centre of the Earth plus selections from The Six Wives of Henry VIII with his band, the National Philharmonic Orchestra and Choir of America.
-Under doctors' orders, he was required to pass a heart monitor test before each performance.
-The tour continued to Japan, Australia, and New Zealand and finished in March 1975.
+While recovering in hospital from his heart attack, Wakeman disregarded medical advice to moderate his lifestyle and reduce his workload; he continued to smoke and drink while beginning to compose music for his next project.
+He settled on another concept album, this time based on Arthurian legend, titled The Myths and Legends of King Arthur and the Knights of the Round Table.
+Before recording commenced, Wakeman embarked on his first solo world tour in September 1974.
+The initial 20-city North American leg featured his backing band alongside the National Philharmonic Orchestra and Choir of America conducted by David Measham, performing Journey to the Centre of the Earth and selections from The Six Wives of Henry VIII.
+Under strict medical instructions, Wakeman was required to pass a heart monitor test before taking the stage each night.
+The tour concluded in March 1975 following dates in Japan, Australia, and New Zealand.